 Applicants interested in visiting BU should check out the visitor programs BU offers for students and families.

-Applicants visiting the campus who wish to find out more about the Biochemistry and Molecular Biology (BMB) Department should make an appointment with the Undergraduate Programs Coordinator, Michelle Littke, 617-353-2432, or, the Director of the BMB Program, Dr. Celenza.
+Applicants visiting the campus who wish to find out more about the Biochemistry and Molecular Biology (BMB) Department should make an appointment with the Undergraduate Programs Coordinator or the Director of the BMB Program, Dr. Celenza.

 Research in BMB